DJIBOUTI

 Flight Mogadishu – Djibouti @ 11:20-18:30 via Addis Ababa and Dire Dawa.

-The airport taxis for the 8 km ride were the usual terrible taxi touts “$20” which is ridiculous.
+The airport taxis for the 8 km ride were the usually terrible taxi touts “$20” which is ridiculous.
 I walked out to the nearby road and got an immediate ride to a major intersection.
 From there it was a taxi for 1000 DF ($6).
-He was totally French but we were able to stop at an ATM and I withdrew 30,000 DF.
+He was French but we were able to stop at an ATM and I withdrew 30,000 DF.
 When we got to the hotel, the price was changed to 2000.
 Good luck.

-DJIBOUTI CITY (pop 600,000)is the capital of Djibouti, and has more people than the rest of Djibouti combined (54%).
+DJIBOUTI CITY (pop 600,000)is the capital of Djibouti and has more people than the rest of Djibouti combined (54%).
 It is located in the coastal Djibouti Region on the Gulf of Tadjoura.

 The settlement was founded in 1888 by the French.
-Known as the Pearl of the Gulf of Tadjoura due to its location, Djibouti is strategically positioned near the world’s busiest shipping lanes and acts as a refueling and transshipment center.
-The Port of Djibouti is the principal maritime port for imports to and exports from neighboring Ethiopia.
+Known as the Pearl of the Gulf of Tadjoura due to its location, Djibouti is strategically positioned near the world’s busiest shipping lanes and acts as a refuelling and transshipment center.
+The Port of Djibouti is the principal maritime port for imports to and exports from neighbouring Ethiopia.
 Djibouti-Ambouli International Airport is the main domestic airport, connecting the capital to various major global destinations.
 Djibouti has the second-largest economy of any city in the Horn of Africa after Addis Ababa.

-History: Ras Djibouti as a highly strategic location, a future bridgehead for French designs in the rest of Africa and Asia.
-It is then that this point begins to be used as departure for caravans towards Harar.
+History: Ras Djibouti is a highly strategic location, a future bridgehead for French designs in the rest of Africa and Asia.
+It is then that this point begins to be used as a departure for caravans toward Harar.
 Founded in 1888, its main purpose was to protect French trade routes to Madagascar and Indochina.
-Many Issa and Afar nomads left their herds to settle here, built houses on what is now the downtown area.
+Many Issa and Afar nomads left their herds to settle here, and built houses on what is now the downtown area.
 The French and natives built hotels, houses, mosques and churches.
 The Yemeni, Egyptian, Greek, Armenian and Italian merchants and traders.
 Its main activity remains the supply of French ships en route to Indochina or Madagascar.
 Only 150,000 tonnes of freight per year are handled.

 Djibouti became the center of exports from southern Ethiopia and the Ogaden, including trade in Harari coffee and khat.
 When Djibouti declared Independence on 27 June 1977, the population of Djibouti was over 110,000.